idio-lang/guide/idio-source/examples/looping/iteration.rst

    }) 0 '(1 2 3 4 5)			; 3

-Here, if the list's value, :var:`v`, is odd then return the current accumulated value plus 1 otherwise return the accumulated value.
+Here, if the list's value, :var:`v`, is odd then return the current accumulated value plus 1 otherwise return the (unadjusted) accumulated value.

 List Generator
 ^^^^^^^^^^^^^^